• Skip to primary navigation

 • watery nose or eyes

-• redness of the lips, gums or skin
+• redness of the lips, gums, or skin

 • vomiting and drooling

-• difficulty breathing or panting; coughing or wheezing
+• difficulty breathing or panting; coughing or wheezing (aspiration pneumonia)

-• lethargy, tremors or wobbliness
+• lethargy, tremors, or wobbliness

 • low heart rate